HimanshuSingh-966/Datalix/Internship_Report_DataLix_2.0.md

 # Certificate by Company/Industry/Institute

-This is to certify that the project report entitled **"DataLix 2.0: AI-Powered Data Analysis Platform"** being submitted by Mr/Ms **[Student Name]** in partial fulfillment for the award of the Degree of Bachelor of Technology to the SGT University is a record of bonafide work carried out by him/her under my guidance and supervision during the year 2023-2025.
+This is to certify that the project report entitled **"DataLix AI: AI-Powered Data Analysis Platform"** being submitted by Mr/Ms **[Student Name]** in partial fulfillment for the award of the Degree of Bachelor of Technology to the SGT University is a record of bonafide work carried out by him/her under my guidance and supervision during the year 2023-2025.

 The results embodied in this project report have not been submitted to any other University or Institute for the award of any Degree.